ON DISK LAYOUT

-AIStore 3.0 introduces new on-disk layout that addresses several motivations including (but not limited to) the motivation to support multiple cloud backends.
-One of those Clouds can be (and starting with v3.0 is) AIStore itself with the immediate availability of AIS-to-AIS caching and a gamut of future capabilities: continuous data protection, DR, and more.
+AIStore 3.0 introduced new on-disk layout that addressed several motivations including (but not limited to) the motivation to support multiple remote backends.

-In addition, release 3.0 adds configurable namespaces whereby users can choose to group selected buckets for the purposes of physical isolation from all other buckets and datasets, and/or applying common (for this group) storage management policies: erasure coding, n-way mirroring, etc. But more about it later.
+In addition, AIS supports configurable namespaces whereby users can choose to group selected buckets for the purposes of physical isolation from all other buckets and datasets, and/or applying common (for this group) storage management policies: erasure coding, n-way mirroring, etc. But more about it later.

 Needless to say, the same exact structure reproduces itself across all AIS storage nodes, and all data drives of each clustered node.